 rbsp_byte[ i ] is the i-th byte of an RBSP.
 An RBSP is specified as an ordered sequence of bytes as follows:

-The RBSP contains an string of data bits (SODB) as follows:
+The RBSP contains a string of data bits (SODB) as follows:

 – If the SODB is empty (i.e., zero bits in length), the RBSP is also empty.